Hulk Hogan: Final years in WCW (1999–2000)

-Hogan returned in June 2000, feuding with the cruiserweight Billy Kidman, culminating in a match at The Great American Bash.
-Their feud had a negative reception, being voted as the worst feud of the year by readers of the Wrestling Observer Newsletter.
+After Russo was ousted as booker January 2000, Hogan returned in February 2000 back in his full red and yellow Hulkamania gimmick again, entering into a feud with Lex Luger & Ric Flair.
+His laying down for Sting at Halloween Havoc was completely ignored and forgotten.
+He defeated Luger at Superbrawl and Flair at Uncensored.
+After the Russo & Bischoff WCW reboot in April 2000, Hogan's gimmick changed to a more realistic, anti-hero character similar to Stone Cold Steve Austin.
+His real name, Terry Bollea, was openly referenced on television during the gimmick change.
+He began wearing all black with an open, sleeveless shirt that said "FUNB" on the back, a pejorative referring to the New Blood group that had been formed.
+Upon the reboot, Hogan began feuding with the cruiserweight Billy Kidman, leading to matches at Slamboree and The Great American Bash.
+Their feud had a negative reception, being voted worst feud of the year by readers of the Wrestling Observer Newsletter.
+After his feud with Kidman concluded, Hogan dropped the "FUNB" gimmick and returned to being Hollywood Hogan.
 At Bash at the Beach on July 9, 2000, Hogan was involved in a controversial segment.
 Hogan was scheduled to challenge Jeff Jarrett for the WCW World Heavyweight Championship, however before the match, there was a backstage dispute between Hogan and Russo.
 The match ending was changed to a worked shoot where Jarrett laid down for Hogan, with Hogan after winning, disparaging Russo and the company on the microphone.
 Moments later, Russo came to the ring and said this would be "the last time fans would ever see that piece of shit in a WCW ring" while revealing Hogan's creative control clause in his contract.

 As a result, Hogan filed a defamation of character lawsuit against Russo, which was eventually dismissed in 2002.
 Russo claims the entire incident was a work, and Hogan claimed that Russo had turned it into a shoot when Russo went into the ring.
 WCW President Eric Bischoff agreed with Hogan's side of the story, saying he and Hogan celebrated after the event over the success of the angle, but that Russo coming out to fire Hogan was unplanned.
 Regardless, the incident marked Hogan's final appearance in WCW.

-In the months afterwards, in March 2001 Hogan underwent surgery on his knees, wrestling in a match for Xcitement Wrestling Federation (XWF) in November 2001 in preparation for his return to the WWF in February 2002.
+In March 2001, Hogan underwent surgery on his knees, wrestling in a match for Xcitement Wrestling Federation (XWF) in November 2001 in preparation for his return to the WWF in February 2002.